Disney–ABC Domestic Television: Buena Vista Television, Inc.

 Disney established a television syndication unit in 1985, with Robert Jacquemin as senior vice president of domestic television distribution, after the company convinced Chicago film critics Gene Siskel and Roger Ebert to move their show At the Movies from Tribune Entertainment/WGN-TV at the end of the 1985–86 television season.
 None of its animated feature films were planned to enter syndication at the time.
 The division was incorporated as Buena Vista Television, Inc. on November 5, 1985, and on September 20, 1986, the second iteration of At the Movies, later re-titled Siskel & Ebert, premiered as the company's first production.
 The company produced the business-oriented morning show, Today's Business, in August 1986, a program that only lasted eight months due to advertising issues.
 In 1990, the company offered its first game show, The Challengers, into first-run syndication.

 In late 1986, Buena Vista was shopping DuckTales for a 1987 debut, with a 4–6 p.m. placement and a 2.5/3.5 syndicator/station ad split.
 In late 1990 and early 1991, after launching The Disney Afternoon syndicated block, Buena Vista had considered starting a new one-hour morning block to start in 1992.

 On August 24, 1994, a reorganization of Disney took place in which Richard H. Frank became head of a newly formed Walt Disney Television and Telecommunications, which was split from Walt Disney Studios and included Buena Vista Television.
 The company had absorbed the original iteration of Debmar Studios after Mort Marcus became the company's president in 1994.

 In April 1996, due to the ongoing post Disney–Capital Cities/ABC Inc. merger realignment and the retirement of its president, Walt Disney Television and Telecommunications' divisions were reassigned to other groups.
 Therefore, Buena Vista Television, as a part of Walt Disney Television International, was transferred to Disney–ABC Television Group.

 In February 1997, Buena Vista began development on the Comedy Central original daytime game show Win Ben Stein's Money, presided over by actor, financial planner, motivator and author Ben Stein.
 The series debuted July 27, 1997 on Comedy Central; and Jimmy Kimmel was named co-host and quizmaster opposite Stein himself.

 In March 2007, Starz Inc. sued Buena Vista Television for breaching their agreement by allowing films to be available online through Apple Inc.'s iTunes Store and other outlets.
-The introduction of the Apple TV device forced Starz to file suit, which hinged on the "contractual definition of 'television'" and whether complete television exclusivity was granted, as Starz then had a secondary distribution deal with Netflix.
+The introduction of the Apple TV device forced Starz to file suit, which hinged on the "contractual definition of 'television'" and whether complete television exclusivity was granted, as Starz then had a secondary distribution deal with Netflix, which had introduced their streaming service (and eventual competitor to the future Disney+) two months earlier.